SocietyForArtisticResearch/rc-pandoc-help/profile.md

 ## add grouping

 __add grouping__ gives you the opportunity to create custom groups.
 You can combine objects of one theme you‘re working on or group objects of the same type - it's up to you.
-To add a new group press ADD GROUPING and type the name of the group you want to add.
+To add a new group press __add grouping__ and type the name of the group you want to add.
 You can sort your objects via drag and drop and place them into a different order or into different groups, even.
 Click and drag a grouping to change the order of the groups.
 On the right of a group, press __edit__ to edit the name of the group.
 Only custom groups can be deleted.
 If you have only one filled group, the group title will not be shown on your public profile.
 Empty groups will also not be shown, but be kept for future use.